cleanlab/cleanlab/README.rst

 ``cleanlab``
 ============

-A Python package for cleaning/fixing errors in dataset labels using state-of-the-art algorithms for multiclass learning with noisy labels, detection of label errors in massive datasets, latent noisy channel estimation, latent prior estimation, and much more.
-This package implements the theory and algorithms of the machine learning subfield known as confident learning.
+A Python machine learning package for cleaning label errors in datasets.
+This package:
+* cleans/finds label errors in small or massive datasets
+* implements state-of-the-art algorithms for multiclass learning with noisy labels
+* estimates the latent noisy channel, label prior distribution, and much more.

+This package implements a family of theory and algorithms called confident learning.

 ``cleanlab`` is:
 ----------------